LabeliaLabs/.github/Pull_Request_Template.md

 ## What this PR does / Which issue is it addressing / Why we need it?

-Please provide context, descriptionu and use this format to link your proposition to an existing issue: `Fixes #<issue number>`.
+Please provide context, description and use this format to link your proposition to an existing issue: `Fixes #<issue number>`.

 ## Special notes to your reviewer